 APIs that return more data than necessary can inadvertently expose sensitive information to attackers.

-Rate Limiting Bypass
+Rate Limiting and DDoS Attacks

 Man-in-the-Middle (MITM) Attacks